 7. Conduct process improvement reviews regularly

 This one speaks for itself, but process improvements should happen more than once.
 After letting the updated process run for the amount of time established (this can be anywhere from three to six months), review the results and fill any remaining gaps accordingly.

 1. Start small

 The greatest challenge to improving business processes is feeling overwhelmed before the improvements even start.
 This attitude can affect how well the improvements are implemented and can tarnish stakeholder buy-in.

 Limit the number of improvement initiatives being considered for implementation, and start at a smaller scale before taking on larger improvements.
 Whether you start with a single workflow or a single process, first identify which areas of your business processes are high priority and need immediate attention.

 Without a detailed plan that outlines how improvements will be implemented, process improvements may not be implemented properly, errors may be introduced, and anticipated results may not occur.

-Ensure that all process improvement initiatives don’t start without a clear plan and that all the necessary details, such as due dates, deliverables, roles, and accountability are listed and readily accessible.
+Ensure that all process improvement initiatives don’t start without a clear process improvement plan and that all the necessary details, such as due dates, deliverables, roles, and accountability are listed and readily accessible.